isblab/website/Research/index.md

 <p class="text-center">*Bayesian model selection-based optimal representation for the integrative models*</p>

+### Annotating precision for integrative models
+[**PrISM**](https://doi.org/10.1093/bioinformatics/btac400) is our recently developed method to identify high and low precision regions in an ensemble of integrative models of large macromolecular assemblies.
+It is now used in the pipeline for validating integrative models deposited in the [wwPDB (worldwide Protein Data Bank)](https://www.wwpdb.org/)!

 ### Frontiers in integrative structural modeling
 <p class="text-justify">
 We noticed two recurrent modeling challenges across a range of studies.
 One was the need to develop methods for incorporating disordered regions in these assemblies and another was to better utilize information from cryo-electron tomography, a timely challenge as structural biology is moving towards in situ characterization.
 We are currently focusing our method development in these two areas.